k3vinrich4rd/Desafio-Catalisa-/README.md

 # Desafio-Catalisa-
-MiniCurso do Catalisa 2022 - Como consumir a API do Rick And Morty
+Desafio do MiniCurso do Catalisa 2022 - Como consumir a API do Rick And Morty